automl/GRAFS/README.md

 # Gradient-based Activation Function Search (GRAFS)

-This is a repository for reproducing the experiments mentioned in the paper _"Searching for Customized Activation Functions Efficiently with Gradient Descent"_.
+This is a repository for reproducing the experiments mentioned in the paper _"Efficient Search for Customized Activation Functions with Gradient Descent"_.
 This Repository features two main sections:

 1. ResNet experiments:`rn`, parts of code originates form [pytorch_resnet_cifar10](https://github.com/akamaster/pytorch_resnet_cifar10)